 Govt presents 50-day report card, says ‘walking the talk’ on promises

-New Delhi, Jul 22 : Presenting a report card after completing 50 days in office, the Modi government on Monday said it is already “walking the talk” on the promise of rapid development and the pace of reform in its second term has increased as compared with the previous tenure.
+New Delhi, Jul 22: Presenting a report card after completing 50 days in office, the government on Monday said it is already “walking the talk” on its promise of fast-paced development with “speed, skill and scale” being manifested in the Modi dispensation’s second term.

 Prime Minister Narendra Modi was sworn-in on May 30 after the BJP won 303 seats — the first time since 1971 that an incumbent government returned to power with such a thumping mandate.

-The target of USD 5 trillion economy is not just a dream but a roadmap has been given for it, Javadekar told reporters.
+The target of USD 5 trillion economy is not just a dream but a roadmap has been given for it, he told reporters.

 The government has taken historic decisions which shows a clear roadmap of faster development in infrastructure, social justice and education, he said.

-The prime minister’s presence on world forum has made a difference to India’s influence over world politics, the minister said.
+The prime minister’s presence on world forum has made a difference to India’s influence over world politics, Javadekar said.

 “With Rs 100 lakh crore of investment to be made in roads, railways, ports, airports and other infrastructure, the formation of Jal Shakti ministry, the mission to reach out to every house by 2024 with assured water supply, we are walking the talk with speed and many historical decisions,” he said.

 Citing the setting up of a national research foundation, giving labour, particularly unorganised labour, and small and medium-sized enterprises required help for flourishing, he said these efforts will not only increase the employment opportunities, but also ensure justice and welfare for all sections of the society.

 He also expressed confidence that the government will achieve its dream of becoming a USD 5 trillion economy in the period in which it has decided to achieve the target.

 In the coming 5 years, new investment opportunities will be provided, Javadekar said.